Non-Boolean OMv: One More Reason to Believe Lower Bounds for Dynamic Problems: Reduction from Bounded Monotone Min-Plus-OMv to ∃ Equality-OMv

 \begin{proof} We consider four cases, based on the direction of the monotonicity:

-\paragraph{ (1) Each column of $\boldsymbol{M}$ is monotone.} In this case also the columns of $\widehat{M}$ are monotone, and their entries are bounded by $\lfloor n/\Delta \rfloor$.
+\proofsubparagraph{(1) Each column of $\boldsymbol{M}$ is monotone.} In this case also the columns of $\widehat{M}$ are monotone, and their entries are bounded by $\lfloor n/\Delta \rfloor$.
 The algorithm uses a self-balancing binary search tree (BST) to maintain, while $i$ iterates from $1$ to $n$, the set of pairs

 Computing $\widehat{u}[i]$ is the standard tree operation of querying for the minimum.
 Moreover, the BST can report the number of elements smaller than a certain value in time $O(\log n)$, and enumerate them in time proportional to that number.
 This allows the algorithm to determine the size of $C_i$ quickly, and enumerate it if it is small.
-As $i$ iterates from $1$ to $n$, the algorithm only needs to update the elements where there is an increase from $\widehat{M}[i,k]$ to $\widehat{M}[i+1,k]$.
-In each column of $M$ there are at most $n/\Delta$ increases, thanks to the monotonicity.
-Therefore the total number of updates over the $n$ iterations is at most $n^2/\Delta$, and each update takes time $O(\log n)$.
+As $i$ iterates from $1$ to $n$, the algorithm only needs to update the elements where there is an increase (or decrease) from $\widehat{M}[i,k]$ to $\widehat{M}[i+1,k]$.
+In each column of $M$ there are at most $n/\Delta$ such changes, thanks to the boundedness and monotonicity.\footnote{The locations of all such changes can be, e.g., precomputed before processing any query, or computed during each query using binary search in time $O(\log n)$ per each location.} Therefore the total number of updates over the $n$ iterations is at most $n^2/\Delta$, and each update takes time $O(\log n)$.
 The time spent on listing elements of $C_i$ (for all $i$) is $O(n \log n + n^2/\Delta)$.